atom/atom/docs/customizing-atom.md

 When Atom finishes loading, it will evaluate _init.coffee_ in your _~/.atom_ directory, giving you a chance to run arbitrary personal CoffeeScript code to make customizations.
 You have full access to Atom's API from code in this file.
-If customizations become extensive, consider [creating a package][create-a-package].
+If customizations become extensive, consider [creating a package][creating-a-package].

 You can open this file in an editor from the _Atom > Open Your Init Script_ menu.